Change the Subject like a social chameleon in 5 Incredible Ways

 “I” sentences convey your thoughts without being hostile.
 Keep your boundaries without letting the other person feel attacked.
 If the discussion becomes argumentative, you could say, “I find this topic overwhelming.
 Can we switch topics?”

 Establish polite boundaries when the topic is personal and you’d rather ignore it.
-Briefly acknowledge the discussion’s relevance, then redirect.
+Briefly acknowledge the relevance of the discussion, then redirect.
 Your anxious feelings need to change without downplaying the topic.

 Is it rude to change the subject?